u7javed/Generative-Adversarial-Network/README.md

 There are 2 python files:
   - models.py
     - Models.py contains the architecture for both the generator and discriminator.
 The vanilla GAN is consists of feed-forward generator and discriminator utilizing a leaky relu as its activation function.
-Tanh is used as the output activation for the generator while a sigmoid classification activation function is used for the discriminator.
+Tanh activation is used as the output activation for the generator while a sigmoid classification activation function is used for the discriminator.

   - train.py (EXECTUABLE SCRIPT)
     - train.py is an executable python script taking in various hyperparameters for training as arguments.
 This script loads the models and trains the models through a certain number of epochs.